The Women’s History Institute of Historic Hudson Valley Summer Research Fellowship

 Historic Hudson Valley (HHV) is a not-for-profit organization focused on education and American history.
 We welcome more than 300,000 visitors annually to our five sites for public tours, school programs, seasonal festivals, and popular events.
 All of our programming is based in the rich history of the Hudson Valley.

-The Library’s Special Collections include more than 4,000 rare books and 3,000 manuscripts as well as maps, subject files, prints and microfilm.
+The Library’s Special Collections include more than 4,000 rare books and 5,000 manuscripts as well as maps, subject files, photographs, and prints.
 Among the subjects in the Special Collections are numerous items of interest to researchers in women’s history, including the following:

-• Documents pertaining to two of the enslaved women who resided at Van Cortlandt Manor in Croton-on-Hudson, NY
+• Random documents pertaining to the enslaved people who resided at Van Cortlandt Manor in Croton-on-Hudson, NY, revealing their experience during the American Revolution as well as medical treatments, clothing, schooling and communication.

 The Institute: